Coolboyrajat/My-Telegram-Bot/README.md

 ```
 _____REMOVE_THIS_LINE_____=True
 ```
-Fill up rest of the fields.
 Meaning of each field is discussed below:

 **0. Special Vars for features added by Arsh **

 - `LEECH_LOG` - Chat id of channel/group where leeched files will be uploaded,
->**NOTE:** only put 1 channel/group id starts with -100xxxxxxxxx, if you leave this empty bot will not send leeched files anywhere.
+>**NOTE:** Only put 1 channel/group id starts with -100xxxxxxxxx, if you leave this empty bot will not send leeched files anywhere.
 - `MIRROR_LOGS` - Chat id of channels/groups where you want to store Mirror logs
 - `BOT_PM` - set it `True` if you want to send mirror links and leeched files in user's PM, Default is `False`.
 - `SOURCE_LINK` -  set it `True` if you want to get Source Link of Mirrored/Cloned file,  Default is `False`.

 **1. Required Fields**

+- `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot. `Int`
 - `BOT_TOKEN`: The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather). `Str`
-- `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot. `Int`
 - `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org. `Int`
 - `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org. `Str`